Using AnimationTree

 These nodes will blend between two or three inputs by a user-specified blend value:

-For more complex blending, it is advised to use blend spaces instead.
+For more complex blending, it is recommended to use blend spaces instead.

 OneShot

-This node will execute a sub-animation and return once it finishes.
-Blend times for fading in and out can be customized, as well as filters.
+This node will execute an animation once and return when it finishes.
+You can customize blend times for fading in and out, as well as filters.

 # Play child animation connected to "shot" port.